musa2342/HackHarvard/README.md

 Copy the http://localhost:8080/ on the browser.

 Thank you for your time.
 Best regards,
 M^2 Team

-Please git clone our repository and run it in the main
 # What inspired us
 We are a team of passionate innovators who want to help you overcome the challenges of the hustle culture.
 This is the idea that you should always work hard and never stop, even if it means sacrificing your health and happiness[1](https://rightasrain.uwmedicine.org/life/work/hustle-culture).
 This culture can harm your well-being in many ways, such as causing sleep deprivation, poor nutrition, and lack of physical activity[2](https://www.bing.com/search?q=Bing+AI&showconv=1&FORM=hpcodx&ocid=msedgntp&cvid=876fa38075b34347a9f572d54897d660&ei=13).
 These factors can also increase your risk of developing Alzheimer’s disease, a brain disorder that affects your memory and thinking skills[3](https://www.nia.nih.gov/health/what-causes-alzheimers-disease#factors).